Administrative and support services industry fact sheet

 Apprentices and trainees

 With flexible hours and on the job training, the administrative and support services industry lends itself easily to taking on apprentices and trainees.
 If you take on an apprentice or trainee, you can access a range of government support and financial help.
 See the Australian Apprenticeships Centre website to find out more.

-There are a number of finance and tax measures specific to administrative and support services businesses, including:
+There are a number of finance and tax measures specific to administrative and support service businesses, including:

 - Goods and Services Tax (GST)